 In this comprehensive post, we will show you how to relock the bootloader on your Realme devices.
 There are countless perks associated with an Android device.
 To begin with, just head over to the Play Store and have a look at the offering lists.
 You will get a plethora of launchers, icon packs, themes, and other such customizations opportunities.
 But there’s more to than what meets the eye.
 You might consider this to be the tip of the iceberg.
-The tech enthusiasts usually like to tweak their devices by getting pass the locked bootloader stage.
+The tech enthusiasts usually like to tweak their devices by getting past the locked bootloader stage.
 Once you have unlocked the device’s bootloader, there is a plentitude of things to try out.

 These include installing a custom recovery like TWRP, flashing mods and frameworks, and even installing an altogether new OS based on Android in the form of custom ROMs.
-Taking it a step further, some users even root their device to perform system-level modifications.
-And the only prerequisite to getting a hold of these feautres is an unlocked bootloader.
+Taking it a step further, some users even root their devices to perform system-level modifications.
+And the only prerequisite to getting a hold of these features is an unlocked bootloader.
 But it is not so simple as it sounds.
 Although you get the afore-mentioned goodies, yet, on the other hand, you are inventing some risks as well.

 There are quite a few dangers with an unlocked bootloader which ultimately compels the users to relock their device’s bootloader.
 If you are having a Realme device and wish to relock the device’s bootloader as well, then you have come to the right place.
-In this guide, we will show you how to do just that, in a step by step manner.
+In this guide, we will show you how to do just that, in a step-by-step manner.
 But before that, let’s check out the risks associated with an unlocked bootloader device.

 Unlocking Bootloader: Is it Worth the Risk?